katerinavlkova/english-for-designers/01-design-manifesto.md

-***Katerina's DESIGN MANIFESTO***
+# ***Katerina's DESIGN MANIFESTO***

 *15.10.2024*

-**Design should have purpose**:
+## **Design should have purpose**:

-Design is not just about looking good; it is about solving problems and meeting needs.
-Beauty is important, but functionality comes first.
-Every choice in design, like color, layout, or font, should support the purpose and message.
+Design is not just about looking good; it’s mainly about solving problems and meeting people's needs.
+While making something beautiful is nice, making sure it works well is even more important.
+Every decision in design, such as choosing colors, layouts, or fonts, should help support the main purpose and communicate the message.

-**Freedom**:
+## **Freedom**:

-Freedom in design allows creativity to flow.
-Rules are there to guide us, not to limit us.
-This freedom allows designers to try new ideas and find unique solutions.
+Freedom in design is essential because it lets creativity flow.
+There are rules that can help guide designers, but these should not restrict their imagination.
+This freedom allows designers to explore new ideas and take risks, which can lead to exciting and unique solutions that stand out.

-**Typography matters**:
+## **Typography matters**:

-Typography matters because it affects how we read and understand he message.
-Choosing the right font and spacing makes the text easy to read and visually appealing.
-Good typography helps express feelings and improves the overall experience.
+Typography is important because it affects how we read and understand text.
+Picking the right font and spacing makes the text easier to read and more visually appealing.
+Good typography helps convey emotions and enhances the overall experience, making the content more engaging for the reader.

-**Learning**:
+## **Learning**:

-Learning in design never stops.
-The field is always changing, so it is important to stay curious and open to new ideas.
-Keeping up with trends and tools helps designers grow and stay fresh.
+Learning in design is a continuous process that never stops.
+The design world is always changing, so it’s crucial to stay curious and open to new ideas.
+By keeping up with the latest trends and tools, designers can improve their skills and ensure their work remains fresh and relevant.

-**Consistency**:
+## **Consistency**:

-Consistency is important for creating a smooth experience.
-When all parts of a design fit well together, it is easier to understand.
-Consistency is not about repeating the same thing but about making elements work together.
+Consistency is important for creating a smooth experience for users.
+When all parts of a design fit well together, it’s easier for people to understand and use.
+Consistency doesn’t mean using the same design over and over; it means making sure different elements work together nicely to create a unified look.

-**Simplicity**:
+## **Simplicity**:

-A simple design is often the most effective.
-Too many details can overwhelm, so it is better to keep things clean and focused.
-Highlighting only what is essential makes the message stronger and easier to remember.
+A simple design is often the most effective way to communicate.
+Having too many details can confuse people, so it’s better to keep things clean and focused.
+By highlighting only what is essential, designers can make their messages stronger and easier for people to remember.